shawn1m/overture/README.md

 ## License

 This project is under the MIT license.
-See the [LICENSE](LICENSE) file for the full license text
+See the [LICENSE](LICENSE) file for the full license text.